-My boyfriend has been hard at work this winter!
+My boyfriend, Phil, has been hard at work this winter!
 He’s just completed another house flip here in Pittsburgh, his fourth!
 I’m so very proud of him (tearing up writing this).
-He’s really getting into the business of flipping small, outdated homes , and revitalizing them for rental.
+He’s really getting into the business of flipping small, outdated homes to revitalize them for rental.
 It is so nice to see him meeting the challenge of transforming a neglected space into an actually habitable house for a family to call home!

-The latest house is in the Crafton area of the South Hills on a charming little street.
-It’s surrounded by sweet, well-kept homes, but was the black sheep of the street.
+The latest house is in the Crafton area of Pittsburgh’s South Hills.
+Its on a charming little street with sidewalks and mature trees.
+This house is surrounded by sweet, well-kept homes, but it definitely held the status as the black sheep of the street.
 It was definitely a terrifying buy.
 I won’t subject anyone to any of the horrifying details, or pictures – but this home was previously home to a hoarder.
 It took the expert work of a junk cleansing team many hours, and a full dump trunk to clean out the space to even begin to start construction.

 One thing I love about this home is the curved transitions between rooms and the molding around the window frames.
 The before state was just outdated with brown paneling that made the space feel dated and dark.